pablobm/pygame-tutorial/source/lessons/00050-python-basics/index.html.markdown

 Libraries are collections of functions that we can use in our programs.
 Python comes bundled with many libraries, and we can download more or even create them ourselves.

 To use a library, we use the special word `import`.
-When we import a library, it is read from the hard disk and loaded in memory:
+When we import a library, it is read from the hard disk and loaded in memory.
+Here we import a library called `math`:

 ```python
 import math